-- Enhanced thermal performance

-- □ 6-layer PCB with 2 oz copper weight on all layers

-- □ Nonconductive-filled via-in-pad

-- ☐ High-performance FR4 material with 180°C glass transition temperature

-- Flexible layout for user installed connection points

-- ☐ Standard Keystone test points

-- □ SMA/SMB connector

-- □ 2-pin headers

-- Integrated current loop resistance can be measured directly on the evaluation board after test point installation; voltage drop can be measured for approximating power loss in the package.
+- Enhanced thermal performance: - □ 6-layer PCB with 2 oz copper weight on all layers - □ Nonconductive filled via-in-pad used - ☐ High performance FR4 material with 180°C glass transition temperature - Flexible instrument connection: - ☐ Standard Keystone test points, SMA/SMB connector or 2-pin headers options are provided - Sensor integrated current loop resistance can be measured directly on the evaluation board; voltage drop can be measured for approximating power loss in the package

-BARE EVALUATION BOARD CONTENTS
+EVALUATION BOARD CONTENTS

-- NOTE: It is up to the user to assemble the board with the desired current sensor and supporting circuitry.
-This board does not come populated with an Allegro current sensor or other components. - Recommended supporting circuitry for all compatible current sensor are listed in the Supporting Circuitry section below.
+- Bare printed circuit board without populated components - □ NOTE: It is up to the user to assemble the board with the desired current sensor IC.
+This board does not come populated with an Allegro current sensor. - Recommended bill of materials (BOM) for all compatible current sensors are listed in the Bill of Materials section below.